A comprehensive history of everything awful Boris Johnson has said

 So many gaffes!
 Maybe so many that we need to stop calling them “gaffes”!
 Blunderous BoJo, what ever shall we do with him?
 We all make slip ups sometimes.
-But the former foreign secretary, who is now in with a chance to be PM, has had his fair share of headlines surrounding Alleged Accusations Of “Racially Charged” Race-Related Comments Reportedly Said By Some To Be Motivated By Race.
+But the current prime minister, who gal-dem is currently trying to kick out of office, had his fair share of headlines surrounding Alleged Accusations Of “Racially Charged” Race-Related Comments Reportedly Said By Some To Be Motivated By Race.
 Or as we like to call it: racism.

 He’s also ventured into misogyny and classism in his time – and over the weekend became part of a conversation around the rise of the far-right, led by David Lammy.
 In the name of the public record, we took a deep dive and pulled together a comprehensive history of times Boris has really, really fucked up.
 Chronologically.
 Buckle up!